A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 It comes from a credible source

-A letter of recommendation also ensures that a credible source references the candidate’s skills and abilities.
-Letters of recommendation composed by family members are often perceived as biased due to the close relations and therefore have little to no bearing.
-However, a letter of recommendation written by a supervisor, professor, or any individual with professional standing can significantly impact the opinions formed of the candidate by the hiring manager/recruiter.
+It also ensures that a credible source references the candidate’s skills and abilities.
+Letters composed by family members are often perceived as biased due to the close relations and therefore have little to no bearing.
+However, a letter written by a supervisor, professor, or any individual with professional standing can significantly impact the opinions formed of the candidate by the hiring manager/recruiter.

 Use of supportive, positive, and enthusiastic language

-The use of supportive, positive, and enthusiastic language in a letter of recommendation can help show that the writer wholeheartedly believes in a candidate.
-In addition, thoughtfully picking out adverbs and adjectives to include in the details provided in the letter of recommendation can strengthen its impact on the hiring manager and help show that the writer has a strong belief in the applicant.
+The use of supportive, positive, and enthusiastic language in a letter can help show that the writer wholeheartedly believes in a candidate.
+In addition, thoughtfully picking out adverbs and adjectives to include in the details provided can strengthen its impact on the hiring manager and help show that the writer has a strong belief in the applicant.

 It is specific and detailed

-What sets the letter of recommendation apart from the CV/Resume is the specificity and detailing of its content.
+What sets it apart from the CV/Resume is the specificity and detailing of its content.
 The writer should be able to provide proof of the details in the letter.
 The use of empty clichés can seem as though the writer doesn’t know the applicant very well.

 It contains a narrative

-The letter of recommendation should feel like a well-composed narrative that explains who the letter’s writer is, the relationship they have with the applicant, and how they feel about the candidate.
+The letter should feel like a well-composed narrative that explains who the letter’s writer is, the relationship they have with the applicant, and how they feel about the candidate.
 The recruiter should feel that a comprehensive story about the candidate’s ability and qualities has been provided.
-This helps ensure that the letter of recommendation is coherent in its message.
+This helps ensure that this letter is coherent in its message.

 It is relevant to the applicant’s goals